maxwolf621/OauthUser/Oauth2UserEndpoints.md

 > The request contains `client_id`、`scope` and `state` to form a `redirect_url` and redirect to third party authorized's url (github登入頁面)

 OAuth2LoginAuthenticationFilter handles for
-1. The filter will compare the data after the user press the login button in the third party page
+1. It will compare the data after the user press the login button in the third party page
-2. (if the user is granted) filter will add `granted code` in the `redirect_url`
+2. (If the user is granted) the filter will add `code`, `state` ...etc ... parameters  in the `redirect_url`
-3. parse the redirect_url' `granted code` and `state` with the ones stored in the http session if it is valid then it returns access_token url (so client can use this acces token to access third party resource)
+3. Parse the `redirect_url` `code` and `state` with the ones stored in the http session if it is valid then it returns access_token url (so client can use this acces token to access third party resource)

 > Oauth2LoginAuthenticationFilter check the grant code and state if they are valid then it return access_token
 > client use access token and Iauth2UserService to get third party user details (protected resource ) and then return instance of Authenttication